 The criticism/perception from this type of person is West Omaha is full of SUVs, minivans, cookie-cutter homes, neighborhoods with no trees, and a lack of diversity.

-The reality is it’s very common for a young professional to live in midtown and then move west when they are a little older to raise a family.
+The reality is it’s very common for young professionals to live in midtown and then move west when they are a little older to raise a family.

 Living in West Omaha

 There is something for everyone out west.
-If you are looking to buy a brand new home, you will be able to find it here.
+If you are looking to buy a newer home, you can find it here.
 You can also find more established neighborhoods with big trees.
 These older neighborhoods were likely developed in the 80s or 90s.

 Most of the neighborhoods out west were planned subdivisions.
-These homes were built about the same time and sometimes the homes look similar.
-I guess that’s just a polite way of reminding you that it’s the suburbs.
+These homes were built about the same time, and sometimes the homes look similar.
+I guess that’s just a polite reminder that it’s the suburbs.

-If you are looking to buy a home in West Omaha expect to spend at least $200k (but be prepared for $300k and up).
+If you want to buy a home in West Omaha, expect to spend at least $200k (but be prepared for $300k and up).

 Notable Neighborhoods

-Linden Estates – This is a neighborhood of high-end homes just off 144th and Dodge Road.
-It’s pretty difficult to find a home under $1 million in this area.
+Linden Estates – One of the most expensive neighborhoods in Omaha.
+Linden Estates is just north of 144th and Dodge Road.
+Finding a home under $1 million in this area is pretty difficult.

 Hospitals

-The main hospitals in West Omaha included Methodist Women’s Hospital (where my wife gave birth), CHI Health Lakeside Hospital, and Boys Town National Research Hospital.
+The main hospitals in West Omaha include Methodist Women’s Hospital (where my wife gave birth), CHI Health Lakeside Hospital, and Boys Town National Research Hospital.

 You will also find a lot of specialty medical clinics, dentists, etc.